winterofhell/fedora-optimizations/README.md

     upower.service
 ```

 💡 **Tip:** Only disable services you don’t need.
 Review each service before disabling to avoid breaking functionality you rely on.
+Also you can search for services manually using internet/some apps

 -----